 - “Discretion and independent judgment with respect to matters of significance” – meaning these employees must regularly analyze and compare multiple courses of action and recommend one based on their evaluation of the options.
 A matter is “significant” if it has a major impact on the business.

 Exempt outside sales employees must meet all of the following tests:

 - Their primary duty must be selling products or services or generating orders or contracts for services for which a client or customer will pay; and

 - They must regularly perform their jobs away from their employers’ places of business.

 - Employees must be paid on a salary or fee basis at a rate of no less than $455 per week or $27.63 an hour; and

-- Their job title must be computer systems analyst, computer programmer or software engineer, or they must be considered a similarly skilled worker in the field who:
+- Their job title must be a computer systems analyst, computer programmer, or software engineer, or they must be considered a similarly skilled worker in the field who:

 - Applies systems analysis techniques and procedures and consults with users to establish hardware, software or system functionality specifications;

 - Designs, develops, documents, analyzes, creates, tests or modifies computer systems or programs based on and related to user or system specifications;

 - Designs, documents, tests, creates or modifies computer programs associated with machine operating systems; or

 - Performs a combination of the duties described above that require the same level of skills.

 “Professional” work requires the consistent exercise of discretion and judgment, distinguishing it from positions involving routine mental, manual, mechanical, or physical labor.
 A professional employee generally uses advanced knowledge attained through education beyond high school to analyze, interpret or make deductions based on varying facts or circumstances.